Tampa Bay Buccaneers head coach Dirk Koetter says 'everyone should be fired'

 Follow all the excitement of the 2018 season by playing the NFL Challenge, with weekly prizes and the chance to win a pair of season tickets to the 2019 games in London.

 The Buccaneers started the season 2-0, with back-up quarterback Ryan Fitzpatrick throwing for 400 yards and four touchdowns in each win.
-But, they've now lost two straight, with Fitzpatrick benched at half-time against the Bears for returning starter Jameis Winston.
+But, they have lost two straight, with Fitzpatrick benched at half-time against the Bears for returning starter Jameis Winston.

-Winston was suspended for the team's first three games of the season, but didn't fare much better when he finally took to the field, doubling Fitzpatrick's interception total with two in the second half.
+Winston was suspended for the team's first three games of the season, but did not fare much better when he finally took to the field, doubling Fitzpatrick's interception total with two in the second half.

 Chicago, meanwhile, racked up 48 points as second-year quarterback Mitch Trubisky threw six touchdowns passes and for over 350 yards.